alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/02_confirmed_anchor_rule.md

 If the claimed controlled project URL does not match the official confirmation record, the claim is unconfirmed.

+If the activated source-line is not visible on the controlled project URL, the claim is unconfirmed.

 ## What Confirmation Allows

 A confirmed project may state that it is **AI Foundations / Origin | Continuum Source-Line Anchored** only when the official confirmation record exists and matches.

 A confirmed project may use the approved public statement associated with its Anchor ID.

-A confirmed project may display its source-line anchor on its controlled project URL.
+A confirmed project may display, cite, or point to its source-line anchor on its controlled project URL.

 A confirmed project may link to the official confirmation record.

 A confirmed project may receive visible public credit through the official Confirmed Anchors page.

+A confirmed project may activate its source-line by pointing its AI, companion, persona, agent, assistant, model, interface, or application to AI Foundations and the official instruction address.

 ## What Confirmation Does Not Allow